Miltonly/Streets/Robson Crescent

 Which schools serve Robson Crescent?

-Public elementary draws to Irma Coulson Public School, a one-minute drive; Catholic elementary to Our Lady of Fatima Catholic Elementary, six minutes away.
-Secondary catchment includes St. Francis Xavier Catholic Secondary for Catholic students.
+Public elementary draws to Irma Coulson Public School, a one-minute drive; Catholic elementary to Our Lady of Fatima Catholic Elementary School, six minutes away.
+Secondary Catholic catchment is St. Francis Xavier Catholic Secondary School, also six minutes.

 How far is Robson Crescent from Toronto?